 - Version control all configuration files: Place all your configuration files under the control of the source.
 When handling technology, versioning gives flexibility and accountability.
 It also allows previous manifests to be monitored, controlled, and restored.

 - Constantly test Configurations: Until moving any changes to output, test, and control environments.
 Consider setting up automated tests to run if the configuration code gets altered to save time.

 - Modular approach: Divide the Infrastructure into different components and then, by automation, merge them.
 The segmentation of IaC provides many benefits.
 You also restrict the number of modifications to manifests that can be made.

 That’s it, Folks !!
 I hope you found the “Infrastructure as a Code” blog interesting.
 Please share your thoughts in the comment section of the “Infrastructure as a Code” blog.
-Now that you have Understood What IaC is, how it works, popular tools, and to learn more about IaC and DevOps methodology, you should consider pursuing a popular DevOps Foundation Certification training from Invensis Learning.
+Now that you have Understood What IaC is, how it works, popular tools, and to learn more about IaC and DevOps methodology, you should consider pursuing a popular DevOps Training Course from Invensis Learning.